-14. From the Create menu, choose Region Array.
-Click the checkbox Create a region array for the FCOM peaks.
+14. From the Insert tab of the ribbon bar, click the Region Array button.
+Click the checkbox labeled Create a region array for the FCOM peaks.
 This is a special option that only appears when the active histogram contains an FCOM parameter.